noidexe/Enjin-Coin-Documentation/docs/enjin.md

 # What is the Enjin Platform?

-The Enjin Platform allows you to create and manage blockchain games without the complexity of building and maintaining blockchain infrastructure.
+The Enjin Platform allows you to create and manage blockchain games without the complexity of building and maintaining your own blockchain infrastructure.

 It is an all-in-one blockchain game development platform comprised of the Trusted Cloud, Blockchain SDKs, Platform API, and the Wallet Daemon.